 (in terms of budget, at least)

-Depending on how much an already made planner costs compared to printing out a planner by yourself (in which case you can be certain it will have all the pages you will actually use) you will decide what option would work better for you.
+Depending on how much a pre-made planner costs compared to printing out a planner by yourself (in which case you can be certain it will have all the pages you will actually use) you will decide what option would work better for you.

 Consider the size of a planner